 I understand why this feels hard

 My name is Karly Randolph Pitman, the creator of When Food is Your Mother, and I understand why this feels hard.
-This topic is close to my heart as I had decades of overeating, eating disorders, and body shame.
+This topic is close to my heart as I felt overwhelmed by decades of overeating, eating disorders, and body shame.

 Food was the primary way I cared for my sensitivity, overwhelm, and my own trauma - the painful sensations in my body, depression, and my body's poor responses to stress.
 But the relief that food gave me was short lived.
 Each bout of overeating would trigger shame for the ways my eating felt out of control.

 I'd ping pong between depression, overeating, and self harshness, hating myself for the ways I soothed myself in food, and shaming myself for the ways I felt overwhelmed.
 And yet, in the moment, food was a godsend!
 (More about me here.)

 I wanted to understand the needs that drove me to food so I could be gentle with myself and find other ways of caring for myself.
 This yearning led me on a path of discovery that became When Food is Your Mother.

 What helped - and what you'll learn in When Food is Your Mother - is gentleness: turning tenderly towards your vulnerabilities rather than pushing them away, shaming, or fighting them.